JNRowe/vim-configs/support/envvars.rst

 .. envvar:: LANG

-    The default setting for all locale configuration, often overriden by category specific settings with ``LC_*``.
+    The default setting for all locale configuration, often overridden by category specific settings with ``LC_*``.

 .. envvar:: PKG_LICENSE_DIR